koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Create a file

-First, let's run `yarn test` to run the unit tests.
+First, let's run `yarn test --watch` to run the unit tests.
 We define `xit` so all tests never run.

-So I change the first test from `xit` to `it`.
-The test is `should be able to create a file`.
+Let's test the first case, which is `should be able to create a file`.

-Let's run again with `watch` option.

-> yarn test --watch

 The test was failed.

 Let's see the host config file.
 You can see type errors at `createInstance` and `createTextInstance`.
 Let's fix them at first.

-> impl...

 `createIntance` must returns a `Instance`.
 `createTextIntance` must returns a `TextInstance`.

 OK, type errors has gone.
 But the test is still failing.

 So I imeplement to create a file.